 - How to set up a nameserver for your domain name

-In addition to the written tutorials in the WordPress installation training module, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the comprehensive tutorials in the WordPress installation training module, we also recommend watching the videos listed in the WordPress Installation Video Tutorials section.

 Let’s take a look then, at some of the main domain types you will probably want to use and learn more about.